Special educational needs support

 - help taking part in class activities

-- extra encouragement in their learning, eg to ask questions or to try something they find difficult
+- extra encouragement in their learning, for example to ask questions or to try something they find difficult

 - help communicating with other children

-- support with physical or personal care difficulties, eg eating, getting around school safely or using the toilet
+- support with physical or personal care difficulties, for example eating, getting around school safely or using the toilet

 Young people aged 16 or over in further education